outcompute/inotifycron/README.md

 # inotifycron
 Setup watchers on filesystem paths, and execute custom scripts on the caught events.
 Uses inotifywait.

+## Dependencies
+You will need inotify-tools for this.
+Install it with `sudo yum install inotify-tools -y`, `sudo apt-get -y install inotify-tools`, or a platform-specific command.

 ## Quick Start
 Go to the directory where you download the repository, and execute `chmod +x watch.sh && chmod +x handlers/*.sh` to make the scripts executable.
 Then you can run `./watch.sh start` and tail the file at `/tmp/testoutput.log` to see a log of events.
-The next step would be configure the `watch.sh` as a service, and then set up your custom configuration in `watches.conf`.
+The next step would be to configure the `watch.sh` as a service, and then set up your custom configuration in `watches.conf`.

 ## Architecture